tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step7_tags_object.md

 {% include random_ad2.html %}

 In our sample OpenAPI spec, tags don't seem all that necessary since we're just documenting one path/endpoint.
-(Additionally, I configured the Swagger UI display to expand the section by default.)
+(Additionally, I configured the [Swagger UI demo](pubapis_swagger_demo.html) to expand the section by default.)
 But imagine if you had a robust API with 30+ paths to describe.
 You would certainly want to organize the paths into logical groups for users to navigate.